WWE News: Former Champion Teases Jumping Ship From WWE To All Elite Wrestling

 Luke Gallows and Karl Anderson were one tag team that were the subject of rumors which had them leaving WWE later this year.
 The rumors had them going to AEW or possibly returning to New Japan Pro Wrestling, but their recent success has shown they have chosen to stay put.

-On the other hand, The Revival is another tag team which has often been the subject of much speculation and that is due in large part to their own words and actions.
+On the other hand, The Revival is another tag team which has often been the subject of much speculation, and that is due in large part to their own words and actions.
 In the past few months, they’ve made some very cryptic tweets and even took a picture with a fan in an AEW shirt who attended a WWE live event.

 This week on Monday Night Raw, Dash Wilder and Scott Dawson ironically lost the Raw Tag Team Championship to The O.C.
 (Anderson and Gallows) in a big Triple Threat Match.
 Now, the rumors have once again started that The Revival are bound for post-WWE life sometime soon.

 After The Revival lost the tag titles on Raw, things weren’t really in place as far as their direction in WWE.
-The O.C. has signed new deals and they are not going anywhere.
-The Usos, who were also in the match, are signed to long-term deal and are staying put in WWE.
+The O.C. has signed new deals, and they are not going anywhere.
+The Usos, who were also in the match, are signed to a long-term deal and are staying put in WWE.

 Earlier this year, it was revealed that The Revival had actually turned down offers made to them by WWE, and the possible plan is for them to leave after their current deals expire.
 As of this writing, they are under contract until April 2020, but after that, they will be free agents.